laconiajs/website/docs/introduction/getting-started.md

 sidebar_label: Getting Started
 ---

-Laconia is an application framework for building Node.js serverless function based applications.
+Laconia is a microframework for building Node.js serverless function based applications.
 Laconia shields you from the friction of serverless development by providing consistent architectural patterns and developer experience.

 _At this point of time, only AWS is supported.
 Strong feedback and community support on this framework will help the support of other cloud providers._